Skip to main content

 Enabled

-8. If the MPIO device path accessibility check mechanism is in Disabled status, enable it:
+8. If the MPIO device path availability mechanism is in the Disabled status, enable it:

 Set-MPIOSetting -NewPathVerificationState Enabled

-9. Associate the volumes on the network disk with logical partitions in the server OS:
+9. Associate the volumes on the network volume with logical partitions in the server OS:

 iscsicli.exe BindPersistentDevices

-10. Allow the server OS to access the contents of the network disk volumes:
+10. Allow the server OS to access the contents of the network volume volumes:

 iscsicli.exe BindPersistentVolumes

-11. Make sure that the network drive is registered as a persistent device in the server OS configuration:
+11. Make sure the network volume is registered in the server OS configuration as a persistent device:

 iscsicli.exe ReportPersistentDevices